 Police operations include enforcement of laws and campus regulations, criminal investigation, crime prevention and providing for the physical security of University of Dayton property and interests.
 The department has primary jurisdiction for law enforcement and criminal investigation on all University of Dayton owned or controlled property, and all public property within the defined campus boundaries according to the mutual aid agreement with the City of Dayton Police Department.
-Police officers are all graduates of the Basic Police Academy and are sworn law enforcement officers.
+Police officers are all graduates of the Basic Police Academy and are sworn law enforcement officers with arrest powers.

 Parking Services is responsible for the management of the University's more than 7,500 parking spaces located in 61 parking lots and with enforcement of parking regulations.
 Lots are patrolled daily by Parking Services representatives who issue citations to violators.
 The following information applies to student parking: